KPeng9510/MASS/README.md

 ## Visibility Map Generation

-Code is in voxelize folder, please run cmake first to build it and use dense.cpp to generate the visibility map.
+Please refer to the folder tools_for_nusc/observability for the code, please run cmake first to build it and use dense.cpp to generate the visibility map.
 Thanks to https://github.com/peiyunh/wysiwyg.git.

 ## Branches